-Systems thinking and systems science and some systems approaches (glossary) make use of abstract closed systems of ideas to define and organize concepts.
-The concept of a network of open systems sustained and used to achieve a purpose within one or more environments is a powerful model that can be used to understand many complex real world situations; additionally, it can provide a basis for effective problem solving.
+Systems Engineering (SE), and a number of other Related Disciplines use systems concepts, patterns and models in the creation of useful outcomes or things.
+The concept of a network of open systems created, sustained and used to achieve a purpose within one or more environments is a powerful model that can be used to understand many complex real world situations and provide a basis for effective problem solving within them.